michellab/EMLE_HFE_SI/inputs/README.md

-# Input Scripts for Running ML/MM Simulations with fes-ml
+# Input scripts for running ML/MM simulations with fes-ml

 This repository contains input scripts for performing ML/MM simulations using `fes-ml`.
 Each directory corresponds to a different simulation setup.